593c723/Ramayanam/readme.md

 # Jignyasa
 ### A Mathematical Tribute to the Ramayan

-> [Jignyasa](https://jignyasa.streamlit.app/) is a statistical dive into the world of The Valmiki Ramayan - its sentiments, graphs and communities - built with python and deployed on streamlit.
+<p><i> [Jignyasa](https://jignyasa.streamlit.app/) is a statistical dive into the world of The Valmiki Ramayan - its sentiments, graphs and communities - built with python and deployed on streamlit.</i></p>
 ----------
 ## The what
 ## The Why